Junosprite007/techin516a_robotics_team_project/README.md

 ### Laptop

-For the above demo, object recognition was performed on my laptop with [this yolo ros package](https://github.com/mgonzs13/yolo_ros).
+Object recognition was performed on separate computer with [this yolo ros package](https://github.com/mgonzs13/yolo_ros).
-Follow their installation instructions to replicate this demo.
+Follow the installation instructions.

 ## Usage